mrjoes/tornadio2/README.rst

 Getting Started
 ---------------
-In order to start working with the TornadIO library, you need to know some basic concepts on how Tornado works.
-If you don't, please read Tornado tutorial, which can be found `here <http://www.tornadoweb.org/documentation#tornado-walk-through>`_.
+In order to start working with the TornadIO library, you need to know some basic Tornado knowledge.
+If you don't know how to use it, please read Tornado tutorial, which can be found `here <http://www.tornadoweb.org/documentation#tornado-walk-through>`_.

 If you're familiar with Tornado, do following to add support for Socket.IO to your application: